-The Newberry Teachers’ Consortium offers a series of intellectually stimulating, content-based seminars led by scholars from area universities and colleges.
-The seminars aim to reconnect teachers with the world of scholarship and re-inspire them to model the love of learning for their students.
+The Newberry Teachers’ Consortium offers a series of intellectually stimulating, content-based seminars led by scholars from Chicago-area universities and colleges.
+The seminars aim to reconnect teachers with the world of scholarship in their content areas and re-inspire them to model the love of learning for their students.

 NTC offers seminars in nine subject areas: